GabrielAlva/Cool-iOS-Camera/README.md

 @property (nonatomic, strong) CameraSessionView *cameraView;
 ```

-Now in the place where you would like to invoke the camera view (on the action of a button or viewDidLoad) instantiate it, set it's delegate and added as a subview:
+Now in the place where you would like to invoke the camera view (on the action of a button or viewDidLoad) instantiate it, set it's delegate and add it as a subview:
 ```
 _cameraView = [[CameraSessionView alloc] initWithFrame:self.view.frame];
 _cameraView.delegate = self;